quantnetwork/blockchain-developer-exercises-foundations/CLASS3.md

 - OriginId: This is a reference to a transactionId:DestinationArrayIndex of an unspent transaction output that is now being spent.
 - DestinationId: This is a reference to an externally owned account (controlled by a private key) or to a smart contract address (controlled by smart contract code).
 An externally owned account requires a signature to spent the BTC associated to this transaction output.
 Whereas a smart contract address requires some user defined parameters to be satisfied in order for the transaction output to be spent.

+#### Challenges

+##### Searching for a Specific Transaction

+Take a look at a third party explorer for the Bitcoin testnet we are using, e.g. [here](https://blockstream.info/testnet/).

+Choose a transaction from a block in this explorer.
+Can you understand how to modify the example script to search for your chosen transaction?

 #### Troubleshooting
 This class was tested in  Ubuntu 20.04.2 LTS Release: 20.04 Codename: focal, with nvm version 0.35.3, and node version 16.3.0.